Water Tanks for Commercial Fire Protection

 While there are less stringent requirements for urban and rural use in residential applications, most commercial and industrial water storage solutions often require compliance with NFPA, NSF International, or AWWA guidelines.
 This is usually dependent on the type of business, size of buildings, and on location.
 It is recommended that businesses in urban and rural areas take every precaution necessary to uphold local, state, and federal fire codes that pertain to their industry.
 Furthermore, new residential communities and commercial developments often have a lack of municipal water supply and choose bulk water storage options such as steel water tanks to meet the demand as well as meet LEED requirements for green construction.

-Fire Protection Tanks
+Types of Fire Protection Tanks

 - Corrugated Steel Tanks